bugracinbat/amazon-clone/README.md

 ## Customization

-You can easily update products, styles, and branding to make Mercel Market your own.
+You can easily update products, styles, and branding to make The Nile your own.

 ---